nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 ```

 The test must use the `SpringRunner` and be annotated with `@SpringBootTest`.
 It is then possible to inject a bean using `@Autowired` and to mock one using `@MockBean`.
 In an integration test, the database should be embedded (H2 database is a good candidate) in order for the tests to be executable anywhere.
-For the same reason, external HTTP resources can be mocked using [WireMock](http://wiremock.org/) and SMTP server with [SubEthatSMTP](https://github.com/voodoodyne/subethasmtp).
+For the same reason, external HTTP resources can be mocked using [WireMock](http://wiremock.org/) and an SMTP server with [SubEthatSMTP](https://github.com/voodoodyne/subethasmtp).

 In order to be able to mock external microservices, the port must be fixed.
 In production, microservices will register themselves to a registry and an URL will be dynamically assigned to them.
 If [Ribbon](https://github.com/Netflix/ribbon) is used with Spring Cloud, it is possible to fix the URL in tests, by adding a property to the test `application.yml` (here, the external microservice name is `user`):